watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/hubspot/readme.md

 1. If you do not already have one, `Create key`.
 Copy the API key and save for future steps. **Note:** You can also see a log of API calls using each key, which is helpful to debug API calls sent from your assistants that do not produce the expected outcome in HubSpot or in your assistants.

 ## Pre-Req 2: Adding Custom Properties in HubSpot
 This starter kit focuses on the *ticketing system* of HubSpot.
-In order to use the provided JSON skill out of the box, you will need to create some custom properties - `charge_name`, `charge_amount`, and `charge_date` - within your HubSpot account.
+In order to use the provided JSON skill out of the box, you will need to create some custom properties - `charge_name`, `charge_amount`, `charge_date`, and `membership_status` - within your HubSpot account.

 1. Navigate to `Settings` (the cog wheel icon) at the top right of the page, then click `Objects` in the left menu to open a drop-down, and select `Tickets`.